wessenstam/server-cloud_suite_partner/Server_Suite/lab3/lab3.rst

 #.
 Under *Select Destination*, click **Next**
 #.
 Click **Finish**
 #.
 Under the *db-unix server*, expand *UNIX Data*
 #.
-Expand *Users* and click *Pending Users*.
+Expand *Users* and click *Pending Import*.
 There will be a list of users that have been imported but are not yet accepted.
 At the bottom of the list will be the following users:

    - afoster-a
    - cfyadmin